palewire/palewire/README.md

 I work as a journalist, albeit an unconventional one.
 I specialize in what some people call [data journalism](https://en.wikipedia.org/wiki/Data_journalism) and some others call [computer-assisted reporting](https://en.wikipedia.org/wiki/Computer-assisted_reporting).

 This README includes a directory of my open-source computer code on GitHub and other platforms.
-It does not include my published journalism.
-Visit my blog [palewi.re](https://palewi.re/who-is-ben-welsh/) for my résumé, a database of [my news work](https://palewi.re/work/) and an archive of [my public-speaking engagements](https://palewi.re/talks/).
+It does not includes the dozens of apps, stories and graphics I've published as part of my journalism career.
+For that, visit my blog [palewi.re](https://palewi.re/who-is-ben-welsh/) to find my résumé, a database of [my news clips](https://palewi.re/work/) and an archive of [my public-speaking engagements](https://palewi.re/talks/).

 ## Table of contents